DriftAsimov/DriftAsimov/README.md

 I am the owner and founder of a Discord Anime Server popularly known as [Fureai](https://discord.gg/x3qAZV3).\
 So come on and join us for a wonderful anime experience. <img src="https://45.media.tumblr.com/8258f16f2d3ec57e7bf9a7e44592e50c/tumblr_mu6m7zAM8k1s2r5vwo1_250.gif" width=3%>

-## What is this GitHub about?
+## What is this account about?
-Contributing to the Wonderful World of Open Source, what not!
+Contributing to the Wonderful World of Open Source and Documentation, what not!

 ## Animec
 I am currently working on an anime module called as **animec** which can be found [here](https://pypi.org/project/animec/).